 Apart from the basic precautions you should take when you are bushwalking, there are two things you’ll need to be careful of when walking to Windin Falls.

 Cassowaries, otherwise known as the world’s most dangerous bird, are native to the tropical forests in this part of Australia.
 They stand 1.5 – 2 metres tall in height and have been known to attack humans with their long claws.
 Definitely not a bird you want to run into on this track.
 James and I were lucky enough not to see any on this adventure, although they were in the back of my mind the whole way!

 The mud on this track is thick, and there is A LOT of it.
 It hadn’t rained for a while before we arrived here, so the mud had hardened a bit which worked in our favour.
-However, you can tell the track gets extremely muddy and it is like that for the duration of the walk.
+However, you can tell the track gets extremely muddy and it’s like that for the duration of the walk.
 I can’t imagine how hard it would have been if it had been wet.
 I’m sure you would be slipping over every minute.
 Make sure you wear proper walking shoes.

 How to get there

-Usually, if a place is as special as this as it isn’t well known, I won’t share it.
+Usually, if a place is as special as this and it isn’t well known, I won’t share it.
 However, after the popularity of this place grew through social media, and the “address” now online, I decided I would share the directions on my blog.

-Here are the directions to Windin Falls.
+Here are the directions to Windin Falls

 Type Lamins Hill Lookout in Google Maps.